 |FREEDOM HR VIS-NIR

 "0" - 3650

 "0" - 2950

 Click here to see an example of Raman spectra obtained with one of Ibsen’s OEM spectrometers.

 One of the newest additions to our broad portfolio of gratings for telecom, laser and spectroscopy applications is a grating specifically for Raman spectroscopy – suitable for both 785 and 830 nm excitation laser wavelengths.

 With more than 80% efficiency over the 785-1065 nm wavelength range, the grating enables unbeatably high throughput for a broadband spectrometer built around this grating.

-This performance is achieved by combination of Ibsen’s advanced grating design capabilities with proprietary Holostepper™ patterning, which provides high resolution, high efficiency, low noise gratings.
-The 785-1100 nm Raman grating is available from stock, while Raman gratings for other excitation wavelengths can be provided on custom basis.
+This performance is achieved by a combination of Ibsen’s advanced grating design capabilities with proprietary Holostepper™ patterning, which provides high resolution, high efficiency, low noise gratings.
+The 785-1100 nm Raman grating is available from stock, while Raman gratings for other excitation wavelengths can be provided on a custom basis.